newrelic-forks/external-dns/docs/tutorials/ns1.md

 ExternalDNS uses the hostname annotation to determine which services should be registered with DNS.
 Removing the hostname annotation will cause ExternalDNS to remove the corresponding DNS records.

+**Note:** The NS1 provider now includes built-in handling for API rate limiting.
+If the NS1 API returns a "429 Too Many Requests" response, ExternalDNS will automatically retry the operation.
+This improves reliability when managing DNS records under heavy usage or automation.

 ### Create the deployment and service

 ```